kurron/docker-charles-proxy/README.md

 #Overview
-This project is a simple Docker image that runs [JetBrains 0xDBE IDE](http://www.jetbrains.com/).
+This project is a simple Docker image that runs the [Charles Proxy](http://www.charlesproxy.com/).

 #Prerequisites
 * a working [Docker](http://docker.io) engine